Abstract

 2. Take three plastic bags, one of each color that you are using, and clip a small hole at the bottom of the bag with your scissors.
 The hole should be just big enough so that a thermometer can fit through it.

 3. Carefully fit a thermometer through the holes in each of the bags.
-Push the thermometer through, about halfway up the thermometer.
+Push the thermometer through, about halfway up the thermometer (there should be a mark on your partial immersion thermometer showing how far it should be inserted into a liquid).
 Use Scotch tape to tape the bag securely around the thermometer.
 It should be tight enough that water will not leak out of the hole.
 See Figure 2.

 Figure 2.
 This image shows an example of a black bag batch solar collector sitting on top of a foil-covered Styrofoam panel.

-1. Now fill the plastic bottle with 2 L of water.
-Empty the bottle into one of the bags.
+1. Now fill the 2-L container with water.
+Empty the water into one of the bags.
 Carefully squeeze the air out of the bag and tie it closed.
 Have an adult help you with this step.
 Trim off the extra plastic from the top, using the scissors.

 2. Repeat step 4 with one each of the other colored plastic bags.
 You should now have three different-colored batch solar collectors.